Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Fundamentals of signal processing on graphs

 A limitation of our framework is that it only applies to the case of weighted graphs with nonnegative weights, that is $\mathbf{W}=\{w_{ij}\}_{1\leq i,j\leq N} \in \mathbb{R}_{+}^{N\times N}$.
 Other approaches exist for the case of directed graphs with positive and negative weights but they are not compatible with the one presented here~\cite{bauer2012normalized,sandryhaila2013discrete,sandryhaila2014discrete}.

 We assume through the theoretical sections of this paper that the directed graph $\mathcal{G}$ is \textbf{strongly connected} and the random walk operators are \textbf{diagonalizable}.
-These two conditions are essential for our theoretical framework.
-If the directed graph is not strongly connected, the method of building the Google matrix~\cite{langville2011google} from the original adjacency matrix can be applied to ensure strong connectivity of the resulting directed graph.
-This will be used in~\Cref{sig_model_dg}.
+These are two necessary conditions for our theoretical framework.
+If the directed graph is not strongly connected, our framework may still apply if we modify the graph to make it strongly connected.
+This can be achieved using e.g. the Google method~\cite{langville2011google}, which will be used in~\Cref{sig_model_dg}.
+Since diagonalizable matrices form a dense set, the case of a non-diagonalizable random walk operator is a priori very rare in practice and typically never occurs in numerical eigendecompositions.